mayouni/stzlib/libraries/stzlib/doc/articles/stzstringart.md

-# Enhancing Programming with String Art in Ring
+# An overview of String Art support in Softanza

 The Softanza library for Ring language introduces string art texts and paintings, enhancing the programming experience in code narrations, educational examples, and console text-based games.
 This feature makes programming more engaging, enjoyable, and visually appealing.

 ## StringArt() Function Features

-The StringArt() function in Softanza offers two main capabilities:
+The **StringArt()** function in Softanza offers two main capabilities:

 1. Generating ASCII Art Text (Figlets)
 2. Generating ASCII Art Paintings

 ### ASCII Art Text (Figlets)

-StringArt() can generate stylized text using ASCII characters, also known as figlets.
+**StringArt()** can generate stylized text using ASCII characters, also known as figlets.
 This feature creates eye-catching headers, titles, or text-based visual elements.

 Example:
 ```ring